Chattanooga Brain Injury Attorneys

 Get Started Today

-Brain injuries can occur in many ways, most commonly from motor vehicle collisions, physical assaults, falls, sports injuries, and other accidental traumas.
+Brain injuries can occur in many ways, but one of the most common causes is motor vehicle collisions.
 When an accident results in a brain injury, it is often the result of a sudden jolt or blow to the head, which causes the brain to unnaturally move inside the skull and collide with its hard inner surfaces.
 This type of trauma can produce bruising and swelling of the brain as well as disruption of neural impulses responsible for proper functioning.
-Brain injuries can range from mild cases that may cause temporary cognitive impairment to severe cases that cause permanent damage and even death.

-You should not wait to get legal advice if you or someone you love suffered any level of brain injury because of the actions of another person or entity.
+You should not wait to get legal advice if you or someone you love suffered any level of brain injury because of someone else's negligence.
 Our Chattanooga brain injury attorneys can evaluate your circumstances and walk you through your rights and options.

 Consequences of Brain Injuries